teracow/googliser/README.md

 `-q` or `--quiet`
 Suppress standard display output.
 Error messages are still shown.

+`--random`
+Download a single random image.
+Use `-n --number` to set the size of the image pool to pick a random image from.

 `-r` or `--retries [INTEGER]`
 Number of download retries for each image.
 Default is 3.
 Maximum is 100.